 Typically, keeping yourself safe from mosquitos can be a tedious process.
 You may look to hire a mosquito control company to come out and spray periodically through the seasons.
-Meanwhile, when the short-term backyard spraying wears off, you have to apply irritationg insect repellent.
-If you really want to enjoy a mosquito free backyard for parties and family get togethers, you’ll want to install one of our automated misting systems.
+Meanwhile, when the short-term backyard spraying wears off, you have to apply irritating insect repellent.
+If you really want to enjoy a mosquito-free backyard for parties and family get-togethers, you’ll want to install one of our automated misting systems.

 Why Choose SWAT Mosquito Systems?

 Unlike these traditional methods of mosquito and no-see-um control, SWAT Mosquito Systems uses automated misting systems to keep mosquitos, no-see-ums, and other common outdoor insects away.
 With that in mind, who can really benefit from an automated mosquito misting system?
 And, how do these systems work?

 Florida is a beautiful place to live.
 With some of the world’s most beautiful beaches, people vacation from around the world to soak in the sunlight and enjoy summers of fun.
 During the winter, many take refuge from their homes up north, thanks to the mild temperature.
 Offering a plethora of activities year-round, Florida is a world-preferred tourist destination for a reason.
 However, as with most good things in life, there is sometimes a downside.
 And, as a resident of Florida, you probably know that side all too well – the biting insects.